fortrabbit/blog/new-stack-chooser.md

 ---
 author: fl
 created: 2016-08-04
 published: true
-title:      "The new stack chooser"
+title: The new stack chooser
-excerpt:    "Choose a framework or CMS to get started more quickly."
+excerpt: Choose a framework or CMS to get started more quickly.
-lead:       "Simply select your stack when creating a new App — get started more quickly.
-We now help out by setting basic configs like root path, environment variables and App secrets for you."
+lead: Simply select your stack when creating a new App — get started more quickly.
+We now help out by setting basic configs like root path, environment variables and App secrets for you.

-keywords:   "beginner, boarding, laravel, wordpress, drupal, symfony"
+keywords: beginner, boarding, laravel, wordpress, drupal, symfony
-image:      "stack-chooser-poster.gif"
+image: stack-chooser-poster.gif
+tags:
+  - changelog
 ---

 Sorry, no one-click hosting here — Framework/CMS will not be installed automagically.
 It's rather a cool helper tool and it is available for every New App you create.
 Besides the easier setup, new deep-links from your App in the Dashboard directly to the new [dynamic help](https://help.fortrabbit.com/access-methods#toc-the-code-example-helper) are provided.
 This gives you copy&pastable code examples matching your needs right away.
 In short: Everything is easier.
 You are welcome.